orangemn6/docs/content/personal/notetaking.md

 ## For [[Personal]]

 My personal notes are mostly writings about my productivity or collections of things I find on the internet.
 I aim to keep an obsidian-compliant notebook with linked notes and tags.
-The [personal/resources.md]] page is where I dump limks I need to look at later.
+The [[personal/resources.md |resources]] page is where I dump limks I need to look at later.
 If I am reading an article and something stands out to me, I may make a new note with my thoughts.